minorg/minorgordon.net/_posts/2021-06-16-business-books.md

 ---
+categories: [learning]
+date:   2021-06-16
+description: Reading business books
 layout: post
 title:  "Business books"
-date:   2021-06-16
-description: Reading business books
 ---

 In the last few months I've started going to the [library](https://www.brunswicklibrary.org/) again, after spending most of 2020 reading from my personal collection.
 It's been great to try a wider variety of books than the ones I tend to purchase for my collection.
 I don't own a lot of business books, for example, but I've been into reading them lately.
 Finding good ones is a challenge; most business books make a few relatively obvious points and fill out the text with fluff.